Robot Learning from Randomized Simulations: A Review: Relation of to other Fields

 \subsection{Distributional Robustness}

 The term robustness is overloaded with different meanings, such as the ability to (quickly) counteract external disturbances, or the resilience against uncertainties in the underlying model's parameters.
 The field of robust control aims at designing controllers that explicitly deal with these uncertainties~\citep{Zhou_Doyle_98}.
 Within this field, distributional robust optimization is a framework to find the worst-case probabilistic model from a so-called ambiguity set, and subsequently set a policy which acts optimally in this worst case.
 Mathematically, the problem is formulated as bilevel optimization, which is solved iteratively in practice.
 By restricting the model selection to the ambiguity set, distributional robust optimization regularizes the adversary to prevent the process from yielding solutions that are overly conservative policies.
 Under the lens of domain randomization, the ambiguity set closely relates to the distribution over domain parameters. \citet{Abdulsamad_Dorau_Peters_21} for example define the ambiguity set as a \ac{KL} ball the nominal distribution.
 Other approaches use a moment-based ambiguity set~\citep{Delage_Ye_10} or introduce chance constrains~\citep{VanPary_Morari_16}.
-For a review of distributional robust optimization, see \citet{Zhen_Wiesemann_21}.
+For a review of distributional robust optimization, see \citet{Zhen_Wiesemann_21}. \cite{Chatzilygeroudis_Mouret_20} point out that performing policy search under an uncertain model is equivalent to finding a policy that can perform well under various dynamics models.
+Hence, they argue that \enquote{model-based policy search with probabilistic models is performing something similar to dynamics randomization}.